Cesare Nebbia: Biography

 Nebbia was born in Orvieto.
-He trained with Girolamo Muziano, and under this master, he helped complete a flurry of decoration that was added to the Cathedral of Orvieto in the 1560s.
+He trained with Girolamo Muziano, with whom he helped complete a flurry of decoration that was added to the Cathedral of Orvieto in the 1560s.
 Almost all the remaining work in Orvieto is now in the Museo del Duomo.

-Nebbia and Muziano became active in many of the premier projects in late 16th-century Rome.
-Along with Muziano's other assistant, Giovanni Guerra, they decorated the Gregorian Chapel in the St Peter's Basilica during the pontificate of Gregory XIII (1572–1585).
-Other Mannerist painters that were involved in this enterprise were Taddeo and Federico Zuccari, Niccolò Circignani, and Hendrick van den Broeck (known as Arrigo Fiammingo).
+Nebbia and Muziano participated in many of the premier projects in late 16th-century Rome.
+Along with Muziano's other assistant, Giovanni Guerra, they decorated the Gregorian Chapel in St Peter's Basilica during the pontificate of Gregory XIII (1572–1585).
+Other Mannerist painters involved in this enterprise were Taddeo and Federico Zuccari, Niccolò Circignani, and Hendrick van den Broeck (known as Arrigo Fiammingo).

 The fresco decorations in Palazzo Simonelli in Torre San Severo (near Orvieto) have been attributed to Nebbia.
 In 1576, he painted a Resurrection of Lazarus for the Church of Santa Maria dei Servi in Città della Pieve.